-This Easiest Brioche Bread is so airy and flaky that it literally melts in your mouth.
-It works perfect for jelly sandwiches or French toast.
+This easy brioche bread is so airy and flaky that it literally melts in your mouth.
+Perfect for everything from jelly sandwiches to classic French toast.

-Brioche bread is actually quite simple to make.
-The most time-consuming part of this recipe is waiting for the dough to rest and rise.
+This French brioche recipe is quite simple to make.
+The most time-consuming part is waiting for the dough to rest and rise.
 But, when you open your oven and your house is filled with the smell of fresh brioche, you’ll be happy you put the time in!

 What is Brioche?

-Brioche is a French yeast bread with high amount of eggs and butter.
-This combination makes the bread yellow light and fluffy on the inside, and golden brown on the outside.
+Brioche is a classic French yeast bread with a high amount of eggs and butter.
+This combination makes the bread light yellow and fluffy on the inside, and golden brown on the outside.
 Below, find an overview of the flavor, texture, and time it takes to make our rendition.

 - Enjoy it with jam and butter.
-Brioche has a perfect egg-y taste that goes great with jam and butter.
-My favorite combination is apricot jam and a European butter like Kerrygold or Pulgra.
+Brioche has a perfect eggy taste that goes great with jam and butter.
+Our favorite combination is apricot jam and European butter like Kerrygold or Plugra.

 - Make brioche french toast with your leftovers.
 You have probably seen brioche french toast on a brunch menu before, or you are already in love with it.
 Put those leftovers to good use and make a batch!